 Dear Your Teen:

 I am very concerned about my son.
 He is 15 years old and prefers to sit inside all summer.
 He has very few friends and the ones that he connects with are on the computer.
 He is also on the heavy side and refuses to get any exercise, and has absolutely no summer plans.
 I have talked until I am blue in the face.
-Do you have any suggestions that might motivate him?
+Do you have any suggestions that might motivate teenagers like him?

 For young people, developing internal motivation is very complex.
 For parents, talking until you are “blue in the face” doesn’t work!
 If your son has no summer plans, he needs to develop interests outside of home and school, and he needs to learn what he would enjoy doing.
 Luckily, summer is an optimal time to find summer opportunities for teens that can help.

 I am a proponent of community service because research shows it provides teens with the opportunity to develop 21st century career skills as well as compassion for others.
 Through volunteering, teens learn to overcome obstacles in the real world and to communicate with people outside their families.
 The right volunteer job will give your son a structured way to become involved, make friends and regularly get out of the house.
 It will also expose him to adult role models and other teens that may also feel isolated or have similar weight problems.
 These volunteer groups create their own sense of community – one that your son could belong in.